CiroBurro/rustyransom/README.md

 # RustyRansom - Proof of Concept
-A simple but efficient ransomware written in Rust
+A simple but efficient ransomware written in Rust.
 It searches for files recursively within the main user directories: desktop, documents, downloads and pictures.

 ## Features